 After initial enrollment, any subsequent disciplinary action, arrest, charge, addiction, or impairment shall also be reported immediately to the dean of nursing.
-Students in Louisiana must also report to the Louisiana State Board of Nursing (LSBN) in the same manner as in the initial application for progression for determination of continuance in the clinical courses.
 Failure to report any and all subsequent disciplinary actions, arrests, or impairment will constitute falsification of records and may result in denial of licensure as a registered nurse.